Borghezane/CarouselMiniSystem/README.md

 * pip install -r requiriments.txt

-open config.py and change SQLALCHEMY_DATABASE_URI var for your conection with database if you are in trouble look this:
+open config.py and change SQLALCHEMY_DATABASE_URI var for your conection with database if you are in trouble look at this:
 * https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/